8-Week Online Mindfulness-Based Cognitive Therapy (MBCT) Course for Stress, Anxiety, Low Mood, and Depression

 Over the course of the program, we’ll gently turn toward what we tend to resist, numb, or avoid.
 With time, many participants find they become friendlier with their thoughts and feelings and more trusting of their own inner wisdom.

 MBCT is an active, participatory program.
-Each person’s presence, insight, and care are an important part of the group experience.
+Each person’s presence, insight, and care are an important part of our group experience.

 Commitment & Home Practice